 Parallel to his orchestral concerts, de Maistre is passionate about chamber music and regularly puts together original recital projects.
 In 2019/20 he starts a new collaboration with tenor Rolando Villazón, with whom he will record a project of South American folk songs for Deutsche Grammophon over the coming season.
 They will perform in Moscow’s Zaryadye Hall, Oper Frankfurt, Rheingau Musik Festival, Vienna, Prague and a multi-city tour in Germany.
 Last season he worked with flamenco and castanet legend Lucero Tena in a programme of Spanish repertoire, touring Europe, Japan and China, performing in Hong Kong’s French May festival and releasing an album.
 He has also worked with Diana Damrau, Arabella Steinbacher, Daniel Müller-Schott, Baiba Skride, Antoine Tamestit, Mojca Erdmann, and Magali Mosnier.

-This season he takes up residency at Schleswig-Holstein Musik Festival, giving more than 15 concerts during summer 2020, including the official presentation of his duet with Rolando Villazon.
 As a soloist, he has been a frequent guest of many high-profile festivals, including Rheingau, Salzburger Festspielen, Wiener Festwochen, Verbier, Budapest Spring, Würzburg Mozartfest and Mostly Mozart in New York.

 De Maistre has been an exclusive Sony Music artist since 2008, when he recorded his first album, Nuit d’Etoiles, dedicated to Debussy, winning an Echo Klassik Award as Instrumentalist of the Year.
 Further releases included Hommage à Haydn (2009), Aranjuez (2010) and Notte Veneziana (2012), featuring significant Baroque repertoire.
 Recent releases have included a DVD of performances with Diana Damrau, his transcription of Mozart’s Piano Concerto No.19 in F major, K.459, with Mozarteum Salzburg under the baton of Ivor Bolton, Moldau (2015), solo harp pieces by Slavic composers, and La Harpe Reine (2016) with Les Arts Florissants and William Christie.